eecs280staff/eecs280runestone/_sources/01_intro/main.rst

 You're welcome (and encouraged!) to work with others on the lectures, discussing the videos/examples or working through exercises together.
 I'll also start a Piazza thread for each lecture where you can ask questions, discuss exercises, etc. Please also feel free to come see me in office hours with any questions!

+.. admonition:: Fall 2021

+   These asynchronous lectures were developed in a previous term.
+A few course polices have changed since these videos were recorded, and of course any dates/deadlines I mention in the videos are now very wrong.
+Look for boxes like this one where I'll point out any differences.

+   Or, you might want to attend or watch a recording of one of my live Fall 2021 lectures.
+Then, you can return back to the async format for the rest of the lectures, if you like.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The Big Picture